-- Students must be fully enrolled, full time when the payments are due to be made.
+- You must be fully enrolled, full-time when the payments are due to be made.

-- Students awarded the EU Scholarship will not also be eligible for the High Achievers’ Scholarship, and vice versa.
+- If you are awarded the EU Scholarship you will not also be eligible for the High Achievers’ Scholarship, and vice versa.

-- Students studying the MEng will receive scholarship payments for all four years of the programme, provided they continue to satisfy the eligibility requirements.
+- If you are studying the MEng you will receive scholarship payments for all four years of the programme, provided you continue to satisfy the eligibility requirements.

-- Students who do not satisfy the academic requirements to progress and are required to repeat a year (either full time or part time) or resit out of residence will not be eligible for payment in the repeat/resit year.
+- If you do not satisfy the academic requirements to progress and are required to repeat a year (either full-time or part-time) or re-sit out of residence you will not be eligible for payment in the repeat/resit year.

-- Students who opt to take a sandwich/placement year will not receive payments in the year but payments will resume when they return to full time study.
+- If you opt to take a sandwich/placement year you will not receive payments in the year but payments will resume when you return to full-time study.

-- Students who withdraw from their studies will not be eligible to receive any further scholarship payments in that year.
+- If you withdraw from your studies you will not be eligible to receive any further scholarship payments in that year.

-- Students who suspend/intercalate mid-way through the course will not be paid any further monies for that year but will be eligible to receive any outstanding bursary award due upon their return to study.
+- If you suspend/intercalate mid-way through the course you will not be paid any further monies for that year but will be eligible to receive any outstanding bursary award due upon your return to study.